ItsJiro/Decimal2Hex-Converter/README.md

 # Decimal To Hex

-Just a simple useful Decimal To Hex program I wanted to create because I was bored.
+Just a very simple & useful Decimal To Hex converter program I wanted to create because I was bored and wanted to improve my C# skills